 Passion and action are intertwined.
 When you find something you’re passionate about, you feel compelled to take action.
 When you’re riding on momentum from taking action, you can feel the thrill of passion.
 These are two imperatives for me these days when I choose what I want to focus on.

 I still recall that time that I spent berating myself for running on the spot.
-I feel regret about all that time, and for not doing more to manage it better.
 But I can only look forward, and make sure that I endeavor never to feel that way again.

 I had one of my watches engraved so it reminds me to keep this mind.
 As time passes, the only thing is to pair passion and action so I won’t feel regret on reflection.